 101 Environmental and Consumer Chemistry (4).
 S, physical science core.
 A general course designed for the non-science major and the elementary education student.
 The course explores the role of chemistry and its resulting technologies in the environment and contemporary society.
 It emphasizes the nature of scientific investigation, some historical developments in chemical theory, chemical periodicity and reactivity, and our daily interaction with synthetic materials and chemicals.
 Laboratory.
-Prerequisite: Mathematics 100 or 221 or the equivalent, or passing the mathematics competency test. $\dot{M}r$ T. Gray.
+Prerequisite: Mathematics 100 or 221 or the equivalent, or passing the mathematics competency test.
+Staff.

 103 General Chemistry (4).
 F, core.
 A study of the basic principles of chemistry, with emphasis on the laws of chemical combination, descriptive inorganic chemistry, thermochemistry, the gas, liquid, and solid states of matter, the periodic law, atomic structure and chemical bonding, and the physical properties of aqueous solutions.
 Laboratory.
 Prerequisite: one year of high school chemistry or permission of the department.
-Mr. R. Blankespoor, Mr. T. Gray, Mr. A. Leegwater, Mr. L. Louters, Mr. W. Van Doorne.
+Mr. R. Blankespoor, Mr. R. DeKock, Mr. A. Leegwater, Mr. L. Louters, Mr. W. Van Doorne.

 103R General Chemistry Recitation (1).
 F. A special course in the introductory concepts of chemistry that is open only to students who have not studied chemistry previously or who have a weak high school background in mathematics and chemistry.
 The course emphasizes problem solving and the understanding of basic chemistry concepts.
 Prerequisite: concurrent registration in Chemistry 103.
-Mr. A. Leegwater, R. Blankespoor.
+Mr. A. Leegwater, Mr. R. DeKock.

 104 General Chemistry (4).
-F (honors section) and S, core.
+S, core.
 A continuation of 103 with emphasis on kinetics, chemical equilibria involving gases, weak acids and bases, and slightly soluble solids, free energy changes, electrochemistry, transition metal chemistry, descriptive chemistry, and nuclear chemistry.
-104 is not open to students who have completed 105.
 Laboratory.
 Prerequisite: 103 or the equivalent.
-Mr. R. Blankespoor, Mr. T. Gray, Mr. W. Van Doorne.
+Mr. R. Blankespoor, Mr. R. DeKock, Mr. W. Van Doorne.